geek-kb/k8s_security/docs/attack_vectors/supply_chain_attacks.md

 ---
-sidebar_position: 10
+sidebar_position: 6
 title: "Supply Chain Attacks"
 description: "How attackers compromise container images, dependencies, CI/CD pipelines, and Helm charts to infiltrate Kubernetes clusters."
 ---

 # Supply Chain Attacks

-A **supply chain attack** in Kubernetes involves **compromising container images, software dependencies, CI/CD pipelines, or Helm charts** to inject malicious code into workloads.
-Attackers use these vulnerabilities to **gain initial access, escalate privileges, and exfiltrate sensitive data**.
+Supply chain attacks in Kubernetes target the **container build process, dependencies, CI/CD pipelines, or Helm charts** to introduce malicious components into your cluster.
+These attacks can lead to **unauthorized access, persistent backdoors, and data exfiltration**.

 ---

-## Exploitation Steps: Compromising the Software Supply Chain
+## Exploitation Steps: Poisoning the Software Supply Chain

-An attacker injects malicious code into a Kubernetes deployment by exploiting weaknesses in the container build process.
+An attacker compromises the cluster by introducing malicious components during the software delivery lifecycle.

-### Step 1: Poison a Public Image
+### 1. Publish a Malicious Container Image

-The attacker publishes a **malicious container image** to a public registry:
+The attacker creates and pushes a backdoored image to a public registry:

 ```bash
 docker build -t attacker/malicious-app .
 docker push docker.io/attacker/malicious-app
 ```

-If an organization unknowingly pulls this image, it introduces malicious code into production.
+---

-### Step 2: Exploit Weak Image Verification
+### 2. Deploy Unverified Image in Production

-An organization deploys a container without verifying its source:
+A Kubernetes workload unknowingly uses the attacker’s image:

 ```yaml
 apiVersion: apps/v1